decretist/Dissertation/Chapter0/chapter0.md

 organization, the wording of the case statements and questions, and the methodology of the *Decretum* are all Gratian's, and his students clearly thought it worthwhile to preserve the substance of his arguments, but the words are not his.
-The Decretum "may be a record of the first 'university course' in canon law ever taught",[@winroth_making_2000, 194] but the authorship attribution results suggest that we owe the written form of that record to the
+The first recension of the *Decretum* "may be a record of the first 'university course' in canon law ever taught",[@winroth_making_2000, 194] but the authorship attribution results suggest that we owe the written form of that record to the